 Life is varied, not only in its joys and sorrows, but also in the extremely painful events that have lifelong consequences.
 Dainius Antanaitis, attorney at AVOCAD, discusses the issues of damages and loss of earnings in very painful cases where a spouse is killed in a traffic accident due to the fault of the other .

-According to the lawyer, it is natural that, in the state of mind caused by such an event, the relatives of the deceased, including the spouse, are least concerned about the legal aspects of the consequences caused by the perpetrator.
-"However, these issues have to be dealt with very carefully.
-And here I would like to draw attention not to the criminal proceedings against the perpetrator who caused the accident, but to the damage caused by the death of the spouse who was not at fault for the accident," says Dainius Antanaitis.
+According to the lawyer, it is natural that, in the emotional state caused by such an incident, the deceased’s relatives—including the spouse—are least concerned with the legal aspects of the consequences caused by the perpetrator.
+“However, these issues must be addressed with great care.
+And here I would like to draw attention not to the criminal proceedings against the perpetrator who caused the traffic accident, but to the damages resulting from the death of the spouse, who was not at fault for the traffic accident,” says Dainius Antanaitis.

 The death caused by a road accident normally results in both material and non-material damage to the person whose spouse has been killed, which must be covered by the compulsory third-party liability insurance of the perpetrator's motor vehicle.
 As regards damage to property, it should be noted that it is usually understood as destruction or damage to property, loss, expenses.
 For example, this could be funeral expenses.
 However, here the lawyer reminds us of another type of property damage - loss of income.